How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 \paragraph{GAM with Classical predictors} As we had no frequencies for the nonwords in the BLP \citep[but see][for the predictivity of nonword frequencies from the web for lexical decision latencies]{hendrix2021word}, we only included \texttt{Trial number}, \texttt{Word length}, \texttt{Log Neighbourhood size} and \texttt{Response} as classical predictors in our baseline model.
 Their effects are visualised in Figure~\ref{fig:all_classical_nonwords}.
 Overall, reaction times tended to decrease for increasing \texttt{Trial Number}.
 For both increasing \texttt{Word length}, and increasing \texttt{Log Neighbourhood size}, reaction times increased, replicating results from previous studies \citep{balota2004visual,yap2015responding}.
 All three covariates were significant for all subjects; the binary variable \texttt{Response} was significant for 82\% of subjects (Table~\ref{tab:predictors_nonwords_classical}).

 \paragraph{GAM including DLM measures} Turning again to GAMs with DLM measures, we included \texttt{Trial number} and \texttt{Word length} as non-incremental predictors.
-We did not include \texttt{Neighborhood Size} as predictor as again, it does not have a theoretical motivation and is strongly correlated with \texttt{Shortest Path} (a measure that goes beyond a simple count of the number of close competitors).
+We did not include \texttt{Neighborhood Size} as predictor as again, it does not have a theoretical motivation and is strongly correlated with \texttt{Form-driven Semantic Relatedness} (a measure that goes beyond a simple count of the number of close competitors).
 Unsurprisingly, both \texttt{Trial number} and \texttt{Word length} were significant for nearly all subjects and had a remarkably similar effect as in the classical models (see Supplementary Materials for visualization). \texttt{Response} was significant for 88\% of subjects.
-Additionally, we found \texttt{Log Shortest Path}, \texttt{Yes-activation}, and an interaction between \texttt{Log L1Chat} and \texttt{Log Semantic density} conditioned on response to be good predictors for nonword reaction times.
+Additionally, we found \texttt{Log Form-driven Semantic Relatedness}, \texttt{Yes-activation}, and an interaction between \texttt{Log Cue Activation Diversity} and \texttt{Log Semantic density} conditioned on response to be good predictors for nonword reaction times.
 These effects are summarised in Table~\ref{tab:predictors_nonwords} and visualised in Figure~\ref{fig:all_ldl_nonwords}.

-The left panel in Figure~\ref{fig:all_ldl_nonwords_simple} shows the effect of \texttt{Log Shortest Path}, which was relatively reliable ($p<0.001$ for 71\% of subjects): The more orthographic neighbours of a nonword there were, and the further apart these neighbours were in semantic space (and hence the less confusable the meanings of these neighbors are), the longer it took a subject to react to the nonword.
+The left panel in Figure~\ref{fig:all_ldl_nonwords_simple} shows the effect of \texttt{Log Form-driven Semantic Relatedness}, which was relatively reliable ($p<0.001$ for 71\% of subjects): The more orthographic neighbours of a nonword there were, and the further apart these neighbours were in semantic space (and hence the less confusable the meanings of these neighbors are), the longer it took a subject to react to the nonword.
 This finding dovetails well with the effect of \texttt{Log Neighbourhood size}, with which it is correlated ($r = 0.67$): the more orthographic neighbours a nonword has, the more it looks like a word, and the longer it takes to reject it as a word.

 A higher \texttt{Yes-activation}, i.e. a higher support for a word outcome, predicted longer response latencies.
 As expected, its effect was opposite to its effect for words.
 While \texttt{Yes-activation} was only significant in 32\% of subjects for words, it was significant for virtually all subjects for nonwords (99\%).